SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.0.0.md

   - ViewIds: The IDs of the views that should be deleted, e.g. 12;23 (required).
   - ViewNames: The names of the views that should be deleted, e.g. View 1;View 2 (required).

-- **GetElement­Configuration**: Returns the configuration of the element.
+- **GetElementConfiguration**: Returns the configuration of the element.

   Parameters: